<< VIRTUAL CONFERENCE Friday, September 18, 25 and October 2, 2020 >>

 The UTS, since 2009, gathers academics, community residents, activists, professional practitioners, and policymakers to collectively explore issues of urban revitalization, demographic shifts & political pressures, housing affordability, aesthetics and community place-making, and all other relevant matters toward creating equitable cities.

-The 2020 4th annual symposium's agenda orients itself towards identifying and highlighting solutions.
+The 2020 4th symposium's agenda orients itself towards identifying and highlighting solutions.
 Panel discussions will consist of a community resident, junior academic, graduate student, visual artist, community advocate, and professional policymaker/politician.